Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

     1. `Location`: Select the region of the resource group.
 If you're using an existing workspace, make sure you input correct location here
     1. `OMS Workspace Name`: Enter the name of your existing workspace.
 A new workspace with this name will be created if it does not exist
     1. `OMS Workspace Region`: Select the region where your existing workspace is located, or select a region for your new workspace
+    1. `Azure Monitor Pricing Model`*: Select Azure Monitor pricing model your subscription has enabled. _Note that April 2018 pricing model would be enabled automatically if you onboard Azure Monitor later than April 2, 2018_
-    1. `OMS Workspace Sku`: Select the pricing tier of the workspace
+    1. `OMS Workspace Sku`: Select the pricing tier of the workspace. _Note that `PerGB2018` would be the only valid Sku if your subscription has enabled April 2018 pricing model.
+Thus, this parameter would be ignored if `April 2018` is selected for `Azure Monitor Pricing Model`_
     1. `System Metrics Provider`: Select provider for your system metrics, could be `Microsoft Azure OMS Agent`, `BOSH Health Metrics Forwarder` or both.

+        _*Please refer to document [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-usage-and-estimated-costs#new-pricing-model-and-operations-management-suite-subscription-entitlements) for more detail about Azure Monitor April 2018 pricing model._

 1. Once you have customized all the parameters, click *Purchase*.